-Two musicians see their career as piano players in decline.
+Two musicians see their careers as piano players in decline.

 So they decide to add a voice to their group by hiring a singer.

-After a series of unsatisfactory auditions, they are dazzled by a beautiful blonde with a warm and sensual voice.
+When they made a series of unsatisfactory auditions, a beautiful blonde dazzle them with her warm and sensual voice.

 The girl is a bit narrow-minded and vulgar in her attitudes, but thanks to their advice she manages to make herself loved by the public, becoming a real diva.